MichaIng/DietPi-Docs/docs/software/bittorrent.md

 ## Deluge - Alternative BitTorrent server with web interface

-Deluge, the web interface BitTorrent server that allows you to download Bittorrent files.
-This python coded Bittorrent server is an alternative to the [Lightweight Transmission](#transmission-lightweight-bittorrent-server-with-web-interface) option.
+Deluge, the web interface BitTorrent server that allows you to download BitTorrent files.
+This python coded BitTorrent server is an alternative to the [Lightweight Transmission](#transmission-lightweight-bittorrent-server-with-web-interface) option.

 ??? hint "USB dedicated hard drive highly recommended"